Tehran (TV series)

 Tehran (טהרן) is an Israeli spy thriller television series created by Moshe Zonder for the Israeli public channel Kan 11.
-Written by Zonder and Omri Shenhar and directed by Daniel Syrkin, the series premiered in Israel on 22 June 2020 and on 25 September internationally on Apple TV+.
-Featuring dialogue in Hebrew, Persian, and English, the series follows an Israeli Mossad agent of Iranian Jewish descent on her first mission in Iran's capital Tehran, which is also the place of her birth.
+Written by Zonder and Omri Shenhar and directed by Daniel Syrkin, the series premiered in Israel on 22 June 2020 and on 25 September internationally on Apple TV.
+Featuring dialogue in Hebrew, Persian, and English, the series follows an Israeli Mossad agent of Iranian Jewish descent on her first mission in Iran's capital Tehran, which is also her birthplace.

-The series was renewed by Apple TV+ for a second season in January 2021.
 The second season, starring Glenn Close, was released on 6 May 2022.
-On 8 February 2023, it was announced that the series had been renewed by Apple TV+ for a third season, with Hugh Laurie joining the cast.
-It was released on 9 December 2024 on Kan 11, but not on Apple TV+.
+The third season, with Hugh Laurie joining the cast, was released on 9 December 2024 on Kan 11, and on Apple TV on 9 January 2026.
+The series has also been renewed for a fourth season.

 At the 49th International Emmy Awards held in November 2021, Tehran received the award for best drama series, becoming the first Israeli series to win this award.

 Plot

-Season 1
+Season 1 (2020)

-Protagonist Tamar Rabinyan, a young Jewish woman born in Iran but raised in Israel, is a Mossad agent and computer hacker on an undercover mission in the Iranian capital to disable a nuclear reactor.
-Her objective is to take down the Iranian air defences for long enough to enable the Israeli Air Force to bomb a nuclear plant, and so prevent Iran from obtaining an atomic bomb.
-When she arrives in Iran, she switches identities with Zhila Gorbanifar, a Muslim employee of the local electric company.
-In Zhila's place she enters the electric company station and connects to the computer network.
-Then she tries to cut electric power to the Iranian radar system, to facilitate an ongoing Israeli Air Force attack.
-Her mission fails because her boss, who thinks she is Zhila, tries to rape her and is killed in the ensuing struggle.
-After escaping, Tamar goes into hiding.
-Being born in Iran and having moved to Israel when she was six, Tamar now discovers her local roots, goes to see her aunt, and befriends Iranian pro-democracy activists.
-Meanwhile, she is hunted by Faraz Kamali, head of investigations of the Revolutionary Guards.
+Tamar Rabinyan, an Israeli Mossad hacker born in Iran, goes undercover in Tehran to disable local air defenses, allowing the Israeli Air Force to safely bomb a nuclear facility.
+Disguised as an electric company employee named Zhila, she infiltrates the station network to cut power to the radar.
+However, her mission fails when she kills her boss in a struggle during an attempted sexual assault.
+Forced into hiding, Tamar reconnects with her roots, visiting her aunt and befriending local dissident activists.
+Meanwhile, she is relentlessly hunted by Faraz Kamali, the head of investigations for the Iranian Revolutionary Guards security forces.